helium/HIP/0139-phase-out-cbrs.md

 ## Deployment Impact

+Nova Labs will perform all the activities required in this HIP.

 ## Success Metrics

 - All CBRS radios are offline by March 1, 2025.
 - All CBRS rewards are redirected to operators of Wi-Fi radios.
+- At least 80% of Wi-Fi radios that have been provided by free are deployed and driving data and token burn on the network, no later than 6 months after passing of this HIP.

 [hip-113]: ./0113-reward-cbrs-as-experimental.md